lazarev-a-auca-2022/AISecurityLogger/README.md

 This document outlines the architecture for an MVP (Minimum Viable Product) of an AI-Powered Log Processor.
 The system is designed to run on a server managed by FastPanel, ingesting various server and application logs.
 It utilizes an external NLP model via OpenRouter API for threat detection and generates concise threat/error summaries.
 The architecture prioritizes simplicity for MVP, with considerations for future scalability.

+## Disclaimer
+The program must be developed and tested in a Docker container.

 ## 2. Core Goals (MVP)

 *   Ingest logs from configurable sources (e.g., syslog, web server logs, application logs).